rust-adventure/skein/README.md

 )));
 ```

+## Use Cases

+- Apply Bevy Components in Blender
+- Replace materials from Blender with materials defined in Bevy ([example](examples/replace_material.rs))
+- Use Blender Drivers to power Bevy Component values

 ## Why is it named Skein?

 Its a tool that aims to improve the efficiency of Bevy (group of birds) and Blender workflows.